Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 ## Application

 We envision the use of DS Serve for fast, controllable retrieval in RAG and search applications.
 1. **Data attribution & curation**: **DS Serve** can readily be used for training data attribution by indexing the entire pretraining corpus, as a complementary or improvement over OLMoTrace ().
-In addition, the framework enables improved data curation through semantic deduplication, decontamination, and customized filtering
+In addition, the framework enables improved data curation through semantic deduplication, decontamination, and customized filtering.
 2. **Training search agents**: **DS Serve** addresses difficulties in search agent training by providing a fully controllable search backend, allowing developers to set their own latency-accuracy tradeoffs without incurring costs or rate limits.
-3. **Pushing the frontier of search**: excels on longer, complex queries where keyword engines falter
+3. **Pushing the frontier of search**: Commercial web search engines (e.g., Google) perform well on short keyword queries but struggle with long or complex inputs.
+Our vector-based framework is more effective in such cases (Lyu et al. (2025)) also collects labeled data in real-time with the voting option.

 ---
 <br/>